 Tension Fabric Buildings Fabric Membrane

-Guard-All utilizes Nova-Shield II with Armorkote, a heavyweight engineered HDPE fabric membrane.
+GNB Global utilizes Nova-Shield II with Armorkote, a heavyweight engineered HDPE fabric membrane.
 The scrim is produced in a special weaving pattern to enhance thickness, flatness, abrasion resistance, and tear properties.
-The proprietary coating is used to enhance abrasion resistance, flex resistance, seam strength, UV resistance and longevity.
+The proprietary coating is used to enhance abrasion resistance, flex resistance, seam strength, UV resistance, and longevity.
 The Guardian Series buildings feature a modularized fabric membrane connected with an extruded aluminum keder system.

 A huge benefit to the HDPE material Guard-All utilizes is the energy efficient translucent qualities of the fabric.
 White and lighter colored membrane materials allow around 12% of sunlight to transfer through the translucent fabric which reduces the need for electrical lighting during daylight hours.
 Additionally, when electric lights are used near the fabric, light is reflected off the surface amplifying the total lumens in the building.